sematext/docs/docs/monitoring/tag-support.md

 SPM supports 2 types of tags:

 1. **Physical tags** -  Physical Tag is an attribute of a data point one can use for filtering and grouping.
 They are sent with every data point.
-They are either automatically collected by agent or can be configured. e.g hostname, jvm name, disk, elasticsearch index, tomcat webapp, port etc.
+They are either automatically collected by agent or can be configured. e.g., hostname, jvm name, disk, elasticsearch index, tomcat webapp, port, etc.
 2. **Logical tags** - Logical tags are stored just once and updated periodically and are not sent as part of every data point.
 They are associated with a set of physical tags.
-One can filter/group data points using logical tags without sending them with every data point. e.g. cloud tags.
+One can filter/group data points using logical tags without sending them with every data point. e.g., cloud tags.
 You can configure user-defined tags like `env:prod` (on all production servers) and `env:test` (on all test servers) in EC2 and filter the data in UI based on these tags.

 ## Cloud Tags